smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 Chainlink Data Feeds are the quickest way to connect your smart contracts to the real-world data.
 For instance, you can get the price of Avalanche (AVAX) in your smart contract by calling the AVAX/USD feed.

 Check the [developer documentation](/docs/using-chainlink-reference-contracts/) to learn how to use Data Feeds.
-The examples are compatible with EVM Chains, make sure to use the [Avalanche Feeds](/docs/avalanche-price-feeds/).
+The examples are configured for EVM Chains, so make sure to use the [Avalanche data feed addresses](/docs/avalanche-price-feeds/) and [Avalanche Link token contracts](/docs/link-token-contracts/#avalanche).

 ## VRF